 What’s the weather like in Athens in summer?

-At the same time, Athens is a destination for any time of the year.
+At the same time, Athens is a destination for any time of year.
 Even though winter days can get rainy and cold, it is still a lot warmer than Northern Europe, Canada and many parts of the US.
-Sure, it won’t be swimming weather, but it will be less crowded and it will probably feel more authentic!
+Sure, it won’t be swimming weather, but it will be less crowded and it will feel more authentic!

 Tips for staying cool in the summer in Athens